jimmyangel/hildemorin/content/_index.md

   - imageurl: images/slider/01.jpg
     legendbottom: |
       “My approach is improvisational.
-It includes the creation of a first layer using only piecing techniques, and a second layer of texture through extensive thread work and surface manipulation.”
+It includes the creation of a first layer using only piecing techniques, and a second layer of texture using extensive thread work and surface manipulation.”

   - imageurl: images/slider/02.jpg
     legendbottom: |